carbon-language/carbon-lang/docs/design/expressions/README.md

     constType --> memberCallIndex
     pointerType --> constType
+    as --> where
-    as --> pointerType
+    where --> pointerType
+    where -> bitwise_and

     pointer --> memberCallIndex
     negation & complement & incDec --> pointer
     unary --> negation & complement
     %% Use a longer arrow here to put `not` next to `and` and `or`. not -------> memberCallIndex
-    as & multiplication & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
+    multiplication & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
     addition --> multiplication
     comparison --> as & addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift
     logicalOperand --> comparison & not